The words you choose to use in your LinkedIn Profile, as well as in your resumes and job applications, are very important.

 In addition, the frequency, variation, and placement of those terms determines how high up in search results your profile appears.

-Instead, after careful analysis (see below), use your keywords naturally and reasonably, as appropriate in your documents.
+Instead, after careful analysis (see below), use your keywords naturally and appropriately in your documents.

 People searching for candidates qualified for a job typically use the terms (the job title, requirements, location) which are used in their job description.
 So, job descriptions are THE source of terms for you to use in your Linkedin Profile.